claytonroche/uma-docs/community/governance/dao-proposals.md

 **Step 2: Snapshot Vote**

-When the proposal appears ready, a Snapshot vote can be created by the proposer with a 5 day close.
+When the proposal appears ready, a Discourse poll can be created by the proposer with a 5 day close.
 Should it receive majority support at the end of 5 days, it will then pass to snapshot for an indicative vote prior to being put to an on-chain vote.

 Proposals that require movement of treasury funds require a 4,000 UMA bond to be posted which is returned if the proposal is successful in an on-chain vote of tokenholders.